E14 – COVID-19 Procedures

 - Complete screening tool and follow directions.

-- If a worker receives a positive COVID-19 test result, call Health Centre at 204-632-2238.
+- Call the Health Centre at 204-632-2238.
 Worker/student are not permitted to return to an RRC campus until authorized by Health Services.